vekatze/neut/book/src/modules.md

 The field `input` specifies the list of external source files.
 The paths are relative to the root of the module.

-When running `neut archive`, the compiler adds all the `input` files to the resulting tarballs.
+When running `neut archive`, the compiler adds all the `input` files to the resulting tarball.

 ### `output`